basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 2. Modify the object's value (without modifying the fetched vector clock)
 3. Write the new object to Riak

 Step 2 is the most important here.
 All of Basho's official Riak clients enable you to modify an object's value without modifying its vector clock.
-Although a more detailed tutorial on vector clocks and object updates can be found in the [[conflict resolution]] doc, we'll walk you through a basic example here.
+Although a more detailed tutorial on vector clocks and object updates can be found in [[Conflict Resolution]], we'll walk you through a basic example here.

 Let's say that the current NBA champion is the Washington Generals.
 We've stored that data in Riak under the key `champion` in the bucket `nba`, which bears the bucket type `sports`.
 The value of the object is a simple text snippet that says `Washington Generals`.